cwcyau/alittlewongandyau/README.md

 **Coming this Autumn 2024**

-This training course provides everything Yau need to know about health data: why does it go Wong, why do we have such Little impact?
+This training course provides everything _Yau_ need to know about health data: why does it go _Wong_, why do we have such _Little_ impact?

 This is a unique opportunity for doctoral students to learn from the bitter insights of three middle-aged men armed with decades worth of experience in what people now call "data science".